BelenJM/supeRbaits/README.md

 Generally *supeRbaits* is recommended to not design more than 100K baits at the same time (n > 100K).
 Designing more than 100K baits on one go is still possible, however, you need to indicate to supeRbaits this is what you want by indicating *force=TRUE*. *supeRbaits* will show a warning message stating that it will proceed to run even if the number of baits requested is very large, and that your machine may run out of memory attempting to extract all the baits.

 ### The output of do_baits(): your set of baits
-For each sequence in the database file, *supeRbaits* provides an output with the bait number and the bait type, that will let you know if the designed sequence is a “random”, “target” or “region” bait.
+For each sequence in the database file, *supeRbaits* provides an output with the bait number and the bait type, that will let you know if the designed sequence is a 'random', 'target' or 'region' bait.

 <img src="vignettes/output1.jpg" align="center" width="600" />